r-lib/waldo/README.md

 care to generate actionable insights by:

   - Ordering the differences from most important to least important.
-  - Displaying the values of atomic vecftors that are actually different.
+  - Displaying the values of atomic vectors that are actually different.
   - Carefully using colour to emphasise changes (while still being readable when colour isn’t available).
   - Using R code (not a text description) to show where differences